firose-munna/Three65Days/README.md

 # three65days

+## Project is running...........

-This is task management project using firebase.
+This is task management project using firebase and Sqlite.
 It is a flutter project for Android and iOS.

 ## Getting Started